mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 #### Kafka Configuration

-When Kafka is selected as producer for the Real-Time Updater service, it is possible to provide most of the Kafka Producer properties that are defined in the [Apache Kafka documentation](https://kafka.apache.org/documentation/#producerconfigs).
+When Kafka is selected as producer for the Projection Storer service, it is possible to provide most of the Kafka Producer properties that are defined in the [Apache Kafka documentation](https://kafka.apache.org/documentation/#producerconfigs).

 This is an example of producer configuration when `kafka` is selected as type: